ku-kom/ku_bootstrap_modals/README.md

 # TYPO3 extension Bootstrap Modals

 ### This is a TYPO3 extension of Bootstrap 5 modals
-Integrates modals from [Bootstrap](https://getbootstrap.com/  "Bootstrap")5 into TYPO3.
+Integrates modals from [Bootstrap](https://getbootstrap.com/  "Bootstrap") 5 into TYPO3.

 Requires Bootstrap framework to be avaliable - it's not included in this extension.